UriKialy/CPP_EX1_24/README.md

 * `Graph.hpp`: Includes the definition of the `Graph` class.
 * `<string>`: Provides string manipulation functionalities.

-**Namespace**

-* `ariel`: Encapsulates the functionalities within the `ariel` namespace.

 **Class: Algorithms**

 This class provides various graph algorithms:

-* `isConnected(Graph g)`: Checks if a graph is connected and returns 1 if it is, 0 otherwise.
+* `isConnected(Graph& g)`: Checks if a graph is connected and returns 1 if it is, 0 otherwise.
 * `shortestPath(Graph &g, int start, int end)`: Finds the shortest path between two vertices in a graph and returns it as a string.
-If there is no path, it returns an empty string.
+If there is no path, it returns "-1".
-* `isContainsCycle(Graph g)`: Checks if a graph contains a cycle and returns true if it does, false otherwise.
+* `isContainsCycle(Graph& g)`: Checks if a graph contains a cycle and returns a string represnt the cycle if not retuns "0"
-* `isBipartite(Graph g)`: Checks if a graph is bipartite and returns a string indicating the bipartition or an empty string if the graph is not bipartite.
+* `isBipartite(Graph& g)`: Checks if a graph is bipartite and returns a string indicating the bipartition or an empty string if the graph is not bipartite.
-* `negativeCycle(Graph g)`: Check if there a negative cycle in a graph.
+* `negativeCycle(Graph& g)`: Check if there a negative cycle in a graph.
 If there is no negative cycle, it returns "no negative cycle".
 The code also posses a helper functions and all of the function was with the help of Gemini with verius promts (varient on the task)

 **Compiling and Running**